Destructibility and Axiomatizability of Kaufmann Models: Killing Destructible Kaufmann Models

+In particular there are no destructible Kaufmann models of any tree-like theory satisfying the collection scheme. \end{theorem} For the ``in particular" part in the case of $\PA$ or $\ZF$ note that since forcing cannot add elements to old models, adding a class to a model $\calM$ of either $\PA$ or $\ZF$ is equivalent to adding a cofinal branch to $T^M_{\PA}$ or $T^M_{\ZF}$.

 The rest of this section is devoted to proving Theorem \ref{MAthm}.
-Towards this, for the rest of the section unless otherwise stated, assume $\MAone$ and fix a Kaufmann model $\calM$.
-We will show that in any forcing extension if $\calM$ has a new class, then $\omega_1$ is collapsed.
+Fix an $\omega_1$-like, rather branchless tree-like model $\calA = \langle A, T^A, \leq_T, O^A, \leq_O, r, P_1, ...\rangle$ for the rest of the section.
+Note that since $\calA$ is $\omega_1$-like, $T^A$ has uncountably many levels but each level is countable.
+We will show that in any forcing extension if $\calA$ has a new class, then $\omega_1$ is collapsed.
+To begin we need a few more definitions about trees.

-To prove Theorem \ref{MAthm} it will be convenient to relax the definition of a tree to allow the ranking function to map into a model of $\PA$ as opposed to ordinals.
-For a given model $\calM$ I call this an $\calM${\em -tree}.
-For instance, the tree $T^M_{sat}$ of Theorem \ref{schmerl} is an $\calM$-tree.
-Most well known facts and definitions about trees hold without change for $\calM$-trees.
-With the exception of the first, the following definitions when applied to ordinal-ranked trees are standard.